pankaj-mahaur/Wordpress-Website-Design-and-Optimization/README.md

-# 🧠 WordPress Website Design & Optimization Internship Projects
+# 🧠 WordPress Website Design & Optimization Internship Projects @ **RANKSOLDIER INTERNATIONAL PRIVATE LIMITED**

 During my WordPress internship, I had the opportunity to design, build, and optimize several websites across various industries.
 Each project focused on performance, responsiveness, SEO best practices, and user experience enhancements.
 Below is a curated list of the websites I worked on during this internship.